 This brochure describes the benefits of the Foreign Service Benefit Plan under our contract (CS 1062) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
-This Plan is underwritten by Mutual of Omaha.
+This Plan is underwritten by the First Health Life & Health Insurance Company/Cambridge Life Insurance Company, which are Coventry Health Care Companies.
 The address for the Foreign Service Benefit Plan administrative office is: